 A full-time athlete who has been part of the national team since 2002, Hallat is the 2011 Canadian champion in giant slalom and slalom in the standing category.
 After battling back from a 2012 knee injury, Hallat will be back racing in 2013-14 and is seeking his first World Cup podium.
-Hallat had his leg amputated at age five due to Ewing's sarcoma.
-Matt loves to mountain bike and his second passion to skiing is golf.
-He has a plus-five handicap.
+Hallat had his leg amputated at age five due to Ewing’s sarcoma.
+Hallat loves mountain biking and golf and has a plus-five handicap.

 2nd – Slalom – IPC World Cup – Coronet Peak, NZ (2013)

-2nd – Super combined – Austrian National Championships – St. Leimbrech, Austria (2011)
+2nd – Super combined – Austrian National Championships – St. Leimbrech, AUT (2011)